2010-2013 Kia Soul

 Again, Kia uses a 2-ohm speaker, so pick a low-impedance aftermarket speaker or you’ll hear a big drop in volume from the factory amp.
 Since it’s tough to find a good single 4" speaker, you might want to hold off on replacing this speaker until you’ve replaced the front tweeters and door speakers.

-The factory subwoofer is an 8" dual voice coil unit tucked away in a place that makes removing and replacing it a job for pros, semi-pros, wildly-optimistic amateurs, or serious masochists.
+The factory subwoofer is an 8" low-impedance ( 2 ohm) dual voice coil unit tucked away in a place that makes removing and replacing it a job for pros, semi-pros, wildly-optimistic amateurs, or serious masochists.
 It's also not that bad a sub, so if you're going to tackle this project, you might want to go with a top-shelf subwoofer that's worth the effort.

-You’ll have to remove the far rear side panel to access the speaker location.
+You’ll have to remove the far rear side panel to access the sub location.
 Once you've done that, you'll note that the factory bolt pattern uses four holes of the aftermarket standard 8-hole bolt pattern, but the cutout is smaller than most aftermarket 8" subwoofers.
-You’ll need to cut metal to install just about any aftermarket 8" sub, and you’ll have to pick a sub with dual 4-ohm voice coils.
+You’ll need to cut metal to install just about any aftermarket 8" sub, so we'd suggest fabricating a bracket and installing a 6-3/4" subwoofer.
 Like we said, the factory unit isn't that bad.

-Tools required: Panel tool, Phillips screwdriver, 10mm & 14mm SRE, good grades in shop class.
+Tools required: Panel tool, Phillips screwdriver, 10mm & 14mm socket, ratchet and extension, good grades in shop class.

 There are plenty of ways to make your Soul a nicer place to hang out.
 Here are a couple of suggestions: